 Left intact would be the penny meters on Division Street by the US Post Office, where one cent pays for 12 minutes of parking.

-Mayor Brian Gallagher appointed a task force in January to study management of the borough’s parking, which numbers 1,000 spaces.
+Gallagher appointed the task force in January to study management of the borough’s parking, which numbers 1,000 spaces.
 Overall, there are 2,500 parking spaces in the borough, including county parking garages on High Street and Veterans Memorial Drive East, a parking deck near the post office and nearly 400 spaces at the ShopRite off Veterans Memorial Drive West.

 THE SBPA argues the increases will discourage shoppers and inconvenience the growing crowds that frequent the Main Street restaurants weeknights and weekends.

-“Who’s going to come in to town to shop and feed the meter until 8 at night, or on Saturdays, getting up from your dinner to go outside and put in more quarters.
-It’s going to create problems, it’s not logical,” said Lorraine Sarra, treasurer of the SBPA.
+“Who’s going to come in to town to shop and feed the meter until 8 at night, or on Saturdays, getting up from your dinner to go outside and put in some more quarters.
+It’s going to create problems, it’s not logical,” said Sarra.

 The expense of hiring additional enforcement officers will be offset by the increased revenues, according to Driver.

 The additional revenues will also be dedicated to repairs and maintenance of the off street parking lots, Driver said.

 “Two years ago we upgraded the lots and already, the blacktop is breaking up.
 We will have to mill and top it off,” Driver said.
 “Under the current system, property owners will pay for that through their property tax.
 Once these new initiatives are put into play, it will be a moot point.”

 Driver said the increase in fees is long overdue.